razor389/bitmessage-rust/README.md

-# RustBitmessage
+# ShadowLink

 A Rust implementation of [PyBitmessage](https://github.com/Bitmessage/PyBitmessage) with security and efficiency improvements.
 This project also integrates suggestions from [A Very Technical Look at Bitmessage](https://zolagonano.github.io/blog/posts/a-very-technical-look-at-bitmessage) and aims to implement prefix filtering for enhanced scalability.

 ## Overview

-RustBitmessage is designed to be a more secure and efficient version of Bitmessage, a decentralized communication protocol known for its emphasis on privacy and resistance to surveillance.
+ShadowLink is designed to be a more secure and efficient version of Bitmessage, a decentralized communication protocol known for its emphasis on privacy and resistance to surveillance.
 By reimagining the protocol in Rust, we leverage Rust’s safety guarantees and modern features to provide a robust implementation with enhanced performance.

 ### Key Improvements